Git Web Links for VS Code

 Links can be created using the current commit hash, or the current branch name.
 The current commit hash is the default format.
 This can be changed using the setting

-If you use GitHub Enterprise or Bitbucket Server, you will need to tell the extension the URLs of those servers.
+If you use either GitHub Enterprise, GitLab Enterprise/Community Edition or Bitbucket Server, you will need to tell the extension the URLs of those servers.
 Do this in your user settings file (File -> Preferences -> Settings).
 You need to specify the base HTTP/HTTPS URL of the server, and if you use SSH, the base SSH URL.

 Make sure you include any port numbers (if it's not port 80) and context paths.